The Nzaui hill a spectacular land mark in the Makueni county of Kenya.

 Before the coming of the white man, Nzaui hill had many shrines where the Akamba people sed to go and offer communal sacrifices.

-In fact, is also believed that even the first Akamba person landed at Mulata on the slopes of Zaui hill, where there are stones shaped like feet and stool.
+In fact, the legend has it that even the first person in the Akamba community landed at Mulata on the slopes of Zaui hill, where there are stones shaped like feet and stool.

 Environmentally, forest needs to be re-introduced around Nzaui in order to restore the hill’s rain catchment significance.